-- 1. Or off-road certification standard (title 13 CCR section 2423) for an off-road engine with the same maximum rated power, whichever is more stringent - 2.
-Emission testing limited to testing to show compliance with subsections (e)(2)(A)3. - 3.
-May be subject to emission or operational restrictions as defined in current applicable district rules, regulations, or policies. - 4.
-The option to comply with the Tier 1 standards is available only if no off-road engine certification standards have been established for an off-road engine of the same model year and maximum rated power as the new stationary emergency standby diesel-fueled CI engine. - b.
-HC, NOx, NMHC + NOx, and CO standards: New stationary emergency standby diesel-fueled CI engines (> 50 bhp) must meet the standards for off-road engines of the same model year and maximum rated power as specified in the Off-Road Compression-Ignition Engine Standards (title 13, CCR, section 2423).
-If no standards have been established for an off-road engine of the same model year and maximum rated power as the new stationary emergency standby diesel-fueled CI engine, then the new stationary emergency standby diesel-fueled CI engine shall meet the Tier 1 standards in title 13, CCR, section 2423 for an off-road engine of the same maximum rated power, irrespective of the new stationary emergency standby diesel-fueled CI engine's model year.
+- 1. Or off-road certification standard (title 13 CCR section 2423) for an off-road engine with the same maximum rated power, whichever is more stringent. - 2.
+Emission testing limited to testing to show compliance with subsections (e)(2)(A)393115.6(a)(3). - May be subject to emission or operational restrictions as defined in current applicable district rules, regulations, or policies. - 4.
+The option to comply with the Tier 1 standards is available only if no off-road engine certification standards have been established for an off-road engine of the same model year and maximum rated power as the new stationary emergency standby diesel-fueled CI engine. - b.(B) HC, NOx, NMHC + NOx, and CO standards HC, NOx, NMHC + NOx, and CO standards: New stationary emergency standby diesel-fueled Cl engines (> 50 bhp) must meet the standards for off-road engines of the same model year and maximum rated power as specified in the Off-Road Compression-ilgnition Engine Standards (title 13, CCR, section 2423).
+If no standards have been established for an off-road engine of the same model year and maximum rated power as the new stationary emergency standby diesel-fueled Cl engine, then the new stationary emergency standby diesel-fueled Cl engine shall meet the Tier 1 standards in title 13, CCR, section 2423 for an off-road engine of the same maximum rated power, irrespective of the new stationary emergency standby diesel-fueled Cl engine's model year.

-c.
-The District:
+e.(C) The District:

-- I. may establish more stringent diesel PM, NMHC+NOx, HC, NOx, and CO emission rate standards; and - II. may establish more stringent limits on hours of maintenance and testing on a site-specific basis; and - III. shall determine an appropriate limit on the number of hours of operation for demonstrating compliance with other District rules and initial start-up testing.
+- †1. may establish more stringent diesel PM, NMHC+NOx, HC, NOx, and CO emission rate standards; and - #2. may establish more stringent limits on hours of maintenance and testing on a site-specific basis; and - HI3. shall determine an appropriate limit on the number of hours of operation for demonstrating compliance with other District rules and initial start-up testing. - (4.)
+New Direct-Drive Emergency Standby Fire Pump Engines